RSE-Sheffield/RSE-Sheffield.github.io/_posts/2019-11-01-best-practice.md

 In platforms such as [GitLab](https://gitlab.com/) and [GitHub](https://github.com/), open source development is very easily handled, simply by making the code available on a public repository, anyone can contribute to your project, with your control easily maintained via setting permissions.
 Contributors are encouraged to 'fork' code (make their own copy) before making changes, after which you can choose whether to merge their changes into your master codebase.
 Training is provided online via [GitHub](https://lab.github.com/) or take part in a [Software Carpentry-style workshop](https://software-carpentry.org/) to learn these skills and others.

 ##### Reproducibility
-How to improve the reproducibility of your research is a huge question, but definitely not an insurmountable answer.
+How to improve the reproducibility of your research is a huge question, but definitely surmountable.
 It is certainly worth ensuring that your code can be reproduced outside of your lab so that it can have a lifetime and influence beyond one research paper.
 What writing a reproducible piece of code really entails depends on the scale of your project, it could be as simple as putting your analysis into an [R notebook](https://rmarkdown.rstudio.com/) to make available online alongside a paper (or other method of disemination); or for a larger piece of code then containerisation could be a useful tool ([recent RSE blog article on containers](/blog/2019-10-15-unpacking-containers/)).
 Some more reproducible code resources:
 - [Reproducible Code](https://www.britishecologicalsociety.org/wp-content/uploads/2019/06/BES-Guide-Reproducible-Code-2019.pdf) - A fantastic booklet from the British Ecological Society detailing how to use these methods to improve your code reproducibility
 - [The Turing Way](https://the-turing-way.netlify.com/introduction/introduction) - Lightly opinionated guide to reproducible data science